-If the protagonist goes into witness protection, expect focus on the hardships of the program.
+- If the protagonist goes into witness protection, expect focus on the hardships of the program.
 Frequently they were an innocent who has had to turn their life upside down because of someone else who is a threat to them; often they lost a loved one to the people they had to run away from (which may be why they were testifying in the first place).

-If it's someone the protagonist knows, it's a convenient way to have them Put on a Bus and lose all contact with the rest of the cast without actually killing them.
+- If it's someone the protagonist knows, it's a convenient way to have them Put on a Bus and lose all contact with the rest of the cast without actually killing them.
 Similarly, you can expect copious Angst about losing someone they cared about to witness protection (like a boyfriend or girlfriend losing their lover who follows his or her family into the program).

-It can also be approached from the other end: the protagonists start digging into someone's background, discover that it looks suspiciously fabricated and dig deeper under the assumption that they're a bad egg, and find themselves on the wrong end of a "back off" lecture from a US Marshal.
+- It can also be approached from the other end: the protagonists start digging into someone's background, discover that it looks suspiciously fabricated and dig deeper under the assumption that they're a bad egg, and find themselves on the wrong end of a "back off" lecture from a US Marshal.

-The protectee might just blow the whole thing off and Ditch The Bodyguards, leading to exactly the kind of dangerous escapades everyone was trying to avoid in the first place.
+- The protectee might just blow the whole thing off and Ditch the Bodyguards, leading to exactly the kind of dangerous escapades everyone was trying to avoid in the first place.

 open/close all folders

-Anime and Manga
+Anime & Manga

-FBI agent Jodie Starling in Detective Conan grew up in Witness Protection.
+- FBI agent Jodie Starling in Detective Conan grew up in Witness Protection.
 She offered it to Ai Haibara as well, but was turned down.

 Film — Animated